17 Helpful Tips for a More Comfortable International Flight

 One time flying from Istanbul back to the States, I didn’t give myself a long enough layover.

-I almost missed my connecting flight to Frankfurt.
-It doesn’t help that the airport is massive and works so incredibly differently than many.
+I almost missed my connecting flight in Frankfurt.
+It didn’t help that the airport was massive and worked so incredibly differently than many.

 Give yourself time and thus eliminate unnecessary stress.